jdwh08/foxnote-quartzsite/content/Randomized Linear Algebra.md

 ---

-A published paper showed that [[Singular Value Decomposition (SVD)]] decomposition can be sped up almost 120x in pure R. This is because NLA is mostly sparse.
+A published paper showed that [[Singular Value Decomposition]] decomposition can be sped up almost 120x in pure R. This is because NLA is mostly sparse.

 [[CholeskyQR]] with Randomization & Pivoting for Tall Matrices (CQRRPT) is incredibly impressive for Cholesky QRs.
 - Given some very tall matrix $A$, we want to decompose it into $A=QRP$, such that $Q$ is an [[Orthogonal Matrices]], $R$ is an [[Upper Triangular Matrix]], and $P$ is a [[Permutation Matrix]].